Pennsylvania

 TIA's Taxpayer Burden™ measurement incorporates both assets and liabilities, not just pension debt.

-Pennsylvania's reported net position is understated by $3.2 billion, largely because the state delays recognizing gains resulting from decreases in retirement liabilities.
+Pennsylvania's reported net position is overstated by $1.8 billion, largely because the state delays recognizing losses incurred when the net pension liability increases.

 Prior Years' TIA Data